Revolving Loan Fund Application

 Other Loan and Grant Criteria:

-Applications are scored on job creation potential, sustainability of projects, and suitability of project to the area, diversification of employment in the area, amount of supplemental funds, relative income, and employment levels.
+Applications are scored on job creation potential, sustainability of projects, and suitability of the project to the area, diversification of employment in the area, amount of supplemental funds, relative income, and employment levels.

 This Cooperative is an equal opportunity provider: